This page is from APP, the official source of professional practice for policing.

 The court arranges a pre-trial review within specific timescales.
 Several parties attend the pre-trial review, including police officers, the prosecution and officials of HMCTS.
 Each party is required to identify disputed issues, agree on a timetable for the prosecution process, select witnesses, provide information on any written evidence that will be presented in the trial, and notify the court of any special arrangements needed to facilitate the participation of the witness(es) and defendant(s) in court.

 - Better Case Management Revival Handbook 2023

 - DCA (2006) Delivering Simple, Speedy, Summary Justice

-- Protocol between the Association of Chief Police Officers, the Crown Prosecution Service and Her Majesty’s Courts and Tribunals Service to expedite cases involving witnesses under 10 years (2015)
+- Protocol between the Association of Chief Police Officers, the Crown Prosecution Service and His Majesty’s Courts and Tribunals Service to expedite cases involving witnesses under 10 years (2015)

 Pre-trial witness interviews

 These interviews allow prosecutors to speak to witnesses and clarify or assess the reliability of the evidence they could give, and to reach a decision about any aspect of the case.
 Pre-trial witness interviews can take place at any stage of proceedings, from pre-charge up until the witness begins to give evidence at the trial.

 See Crown Prosecution Service (CPS) guidance on pre-trial witness interviews for further information.